 The best time to prepare for a disaster is well before one is even on its way.
-Planning well means nothing is left to chance and that everyone knows what they need to do and where things are.
+Planning well means nothing is left to chance and that everyone knows what they need to do.

 Hold a family meeting and keep it simple.
 Emphasise working together as a team during these times.